overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

       ```

-    - **Base.json:** update the index field of your base.json file to match relevant index alias.
+    - **Base.json:** Update the index field of your base.json file to match relevant index alias.
 In this case `datatable1-index`.

       ```
       {